-At the completion of my six-and-a-half year journey at SmartOrg, I was requested by my SmartOrg family to reflect on the principles that helped me greatly as Head of Product and build a team and software that I’m proud of.
+At the completion of my six-and-a-half year journey at SmartOrg, I was requested by my SmartOrg family to reflect on the principles that had helped me greatly as Head of Product to build a team and software that I’m proud of.
 In response, I came up with my ten commandments of product development (and also a fundamental commandment 0 at the end).

 Commandment 1: Be a hero for the values that build the space